Roxas, Isabela

 The municipality is the center of business and commerce in the Mallig Plains Region.
 In 1839, two new provinces were created by the Spanish conquistadors dividing the La Provincia del Valle de Cagayan into two.
 One retained the name Cagayan, while a new province of Nueva Vizcaya was created.
-Bindang was dissolved as Barrio Vira under the municipality of Gamu, Isabela.
+Bindang was dissolved as Barrio Vira under the Municipality of Gamu, Isabela.

 Etymology

-The place used to be called Bindang (Bayani), and was part of the La Provincia del Valle de Cagayan (present day area of Cagayan to Nueva Vizcaya).
+The place used to be called Bindang (Bayani), and was part of La Provincia del Valle de Cagayan (the present-day area of Cagayan to Nueva Vizcaya).
+On July 1, 1948, President Elpidio Quirino issued Executive Order 136, which established Barrio Vira as an independent municipality named Roxas in honor of his predecessor, Manuel Roxas.

 History

-Early settlers were the Kalingas who originated from adjacent places in Mountain Province and some part of Kalinga-Apayao.
-Despite occasional clashes with Kalingas, Ilocano people settled in this area of the province, and increased their number with an influx from Ilocanos from Central Plains of Luzon and Ilocos Region.
+Early settlers were the Kalingas who originated from adjacent places in Mountain Province and parts of Kalinga.
+Despite occasional clashes with Kalingas, Ilocano people settled in the area, and increased their number with an influx from Ilocanos from Central Plains of Luzon and Ilocos.

 In 1839, two new provinces were created by the Spanish conquistadors dividing the La Provincia del Valle de Cagayan into two.
 One retained the name Cagayan, while a new province of Nueva Vizcaya was created.
 Bindang was dissolved as Barrio Vira under the municipality of Gamu, Isabela.

-In 1938, the area of Mallig Plains was set aside by the National Land Settlement Administration (NLSA) under Settlement No. 2 due to the construction of another National Highway project of President Manuel L. Quezon that passes through the area.
-But World War II interrupted the implementation of the highway so it remains uncemented for many years.
+In 1938, the Mallig Plains was set aside by the National Land Settlement Administration (NLSA) under Settlement No. 2 due to the construction of another National Highway project of President Manuel L. Quezon that passed through the area.
+But World War II interrupted the implementation of the highway, leaving it uncemented for many years.
 After the war, provincial leaders saw the potential of Barrio Vira as an independent town.

 On July 1, 1948, President Elpidio Quirino established Executive Order 136 creating Barrio Vira as an independent municipality named "Roxas" to honor his predecessor Manuel A. Roxas who just died a few months back.
 It was then inaugurated on July 4, 1948, and Rafael Lintao became its first mayor.

 In 1952, the barrios of Holy Friday, San Jose (East), and San Jose (West) were transferred to the newly created town of Mallig.
 In 1957, the barrios of Callang, Eden, Babanuang, Cabaritan, Santa Cruz, Malalinta, Mararigue, Calaocan, and Caraniogan were separated to form the municipality of Callang, now San Manuel.
 In the same year, the barrio of Basilio was renamed to San Jose.